Project Car Buying Guide

 Research Your Choices

-Almost every old car made has websites devoted to them, and the more popular ones have dozens, perhaps hundreds of sites.
+Look for information about the particular year and model car that you're interested in.
+Every old car ever made has websites devoted to them, and the more popular ones have dozens, perhaps hundreds of sites.
 Although time consuming and sometimes confusing, do some homework on the web.
-Look for information about the particular year and model car that you're interested in.

 Parts Availability